freqtrade/freqtrade/docs/hyperopt.md

     }
 ```

 !!!
-Note:
+Note
-    Parameter-files will overwrite parameters within the strategy.
+    Values in the configuration file will overwrite Parameter-file level parameters - and both will overwrite parameters within the strategy.
+    The prevalence is therefore: config > parameter file > strategy

 ### Understand Hyperopt ROI results